tombigel/mac-inventory/README.md

 ## Usage Docs

 - Start with the [manual and full command reference](docs/MANUAL.md) for restore flows, endpoint behavior, config, and safety details.
-- See the [development plan](docs/PLAN.md) for design scope and roadmap.
-- See [AI agent change guidance](docs/AI.md) before changing behavior with a coding assistant.

 ## Install